NIAEFEUP/nijobs-fe/README.md

 ### Installing Docker Compose

-The best approach to install `docker-compose` is to follow the offical guide [here](https://docs.docker.com/compose/install/#install-compose).
+The best approach to install `docker-compose` is to follow the official guide [here](https://docs.docker.com/compose/install/#install-compose).

 ## Usage